totaljs/components/j-Markdown/readme.md

 - images with `![+Image description](URL)` will be formatted as an inline image
 - images with `![-Image description](URL)` will be rendered as an inline image with class `gallery` instead of `img-responsive`
 - all links are with `_target="_blank"` attribute
-- markdown registers `FUNC.markdownredraw(jQuery_selector)` for prerendering of Markdown dynamic elements like code highlight, videos or charts
+- markdown registers `FUNC.markdownredraw(jQuery_selector, [markdown_options])` for prerendering of Markdown dynamic elements like code highlight, videos or charts
 - secret section is defined like code with syntax `secret`
 - class `markdown-small` can decrease font sizes